-This delicious paleo stuffed salmon recipe was shared with us by Foods Matter, an online magazine for allergies and other autoimmune disorders.
+This delicious paleo stuffed salmon recipe was shared with us by our friends at Foods Matter, an online magazine for allergies and other autoimmune disorders.
 They suggest this dish as an alternative Christmas dinner for those who aren’t fans of fowl.
-But we think it is a great dish for any night, since it’s rich in healthy fats and loaded with green vegetables.
+But we think it’s also a great dish weeknights, since it’s relatively fast, easy, rich in healthy fats, and loaded with green vegetables.
 It’s also a wonderful meal for various special diets, including dairy-free, gluten-free, and even Whole30!

 Healthy Stuffed Salmon with Creamy Dairy-Free Avocado Sauce

 This easy dinner is delicious as is, but we do have a few quick updates for guidance and alternatives if needed.

 - How Much Salt?
 I’m not a fan of “salt to taste” when you’re salting raw foods!
 I would start with 1 teaspoon salt on the salmon.
 Once cooked, you can salt the entire dish to taste, as desired.
 For the sauce, I would start with 1/4 teaspoon, and add more to taste.
 Please note that the sodium listed in the recipe does not include any added salt.
 Each 1/4 teaspoon of salt adds 97 milligrams of sodium per serving.